EutechCybernetic/lucy-pro-documentation/ui.md

 {% hint type="note" %}
     Many fields can be dragged into an empty area of a UI Container and have it automatically create a relevant ui element and bind data to it in one shot.
-    For example, dragging in a text field into an empty area creates a [label-widget](label-widget).
-Dragging in a object key creates an [objectlink-widget](objectlink-widget). {% endhint %}
+    For example, dragging in a text field into an empty area creates a [Label](uiref.rst#label-widget).
+Dragging in a object key creates an [Object Link](uiref.rst#objectlink-widget). {% endhint %}

 {% hint type="note" %}
-    When you drag an item into the content area of a [celllist-widget](celllist-widget) or a [repeater-widget](repeater-widget) then the data source that the field came from will get automatically bound as the datasource of that ui element.
+    When you drag an item into the content area of a [Search Results](uiref.rst#celllist-widget) or a [repeater-widget](repeater-widget) then the data source that the field came from will get automatically bound as the datasource of that ui element.
     However you have to be careful to make sure you only drag in fields from the same data source, as these ui elements can only be bound to a single source. {% endhint %}

 <a name='manualbinding'></a>

 ### Manually binding data
 You can manually bind data to properties of a ui element by specifying an [iviva Expression](ice).
-You can access fields in data sources by using the prefix code/#{services.datasourcename.field}
+You can access fields in data sources by using the prefix `#{services.datasourcename.field}`

-If you are binding data inside a [list](uilists) ui element, then use code/#{row.field} to access a specific field in each row of the [result set](dt-results).
+If you are binding data inside a [list](uilists) ui element, then use `#{row.field}` to access a specific field in each row of the [result set](dt-results).
 The actual datasource to use will be bound separately for those ui elements.

 {% hint type="note" %}